 On the 1963 Armed Forces Day, the armed forces chief of staff, General A. H. Nasution declared that the Indonesian Armed Forces (Tentara Nasional Indonesia, TNI) will follow a "Middle Way" (Jalan Tengah) as its political doctrine.
-The Middle Way Doctrine, according to Nasution, means that the "armed forces will not try to dominate political processes, yet it will not exist as a 'dead tool' in the hands of the civilian government."
+The Middle Way Doctrine, according to Nasution, means that the "armed forces will not try to dominate political processes, yet it will not exist as a 'dead tool' in the hands of the civilian government."73

 One year earlier, the Army Command and Staff College (Sekolah Staf dan Komando Angkatan Darat, SESKOAD) published a monograph on the Territorial Warfare Doctrine (Doktrin Perang Wilajah).
-For the TNI, "Territorial Warfare" implies the "use and development of political, economic, sociopsychological, and military forces which are intertwined during peace and war in maintaining national security."
-The Territorial Warfare Doctrine differentiates war into five phases, in which the battle was to be driven by three elements, namely mobile strategic reserve units (General Reserve forces), regional territorial units (organic Military Area Command forces), and territorial militia units (People Defense Organizations, Organisasi Pertahanan Rakyat).

-The concepts of "Middle Way" and "Territorial Warfare" then became the ideological basis of Indonesia's postwar defense doctrine.
-After the rise of the New Order in 1966, the Middle Way and Territorial Warfare doctrines developed into the Non-Military Function Doctrine (Doktrin Kekaryaan), Management Doctrine (Doktrin Pembinaan), and the Total People's War Doctrine (Doktrin Perang Rakyat Semesta), which were the foundational parts of the Indonesian Army's new general official doctrine published in 1966.
-At the political level, these doctrines imply that the armed forces have a dual function (dwifungsi), as a military and a sociopolitical force.
-At the operational level, the "Non-Military Function," "Management," and "Total People's War" concepts heralded the rise of the military-dominated government of the New Order.
+For the TNI, "Territorial Warfare" implies the "use and development of political, economic, sociopsychological, and military forces which are intertwined during peace and war in maintaining national security."74 The Territorial Warfare Doctrine differentiates war into five phases, in which the battle was to be driven by three elements, namely mobile strategic reserve units (General Reserve forces), regional territorial units (organic Military Area Command forces), and territorial militia units (People Defense Organizations, Organisasi Pertahanan Rakyat).75 agement Doctrine (Doktrin Pembinaan), and the Total People's War Doctrine (Doktrin Perang Rakyat Semesta), which were the foundational parts of the Indonesian Army's new general official doctrine published in 1966.76 At the political level, these doctrines imply that the armed forces have a dual function (dwifungsi), as a military and a sociopolitical force.77 At the operational level, the "Non-Military Function," "Management," and "Total People's War" concepts heralded the rise of the military-dominated government of the New Order.
 The army's territorial system became the tool on the ground, as the archipelago was split into various Military Area Commands (Komando Daerah Militer, Kodam).
 After 1965, these Military Area Commands were institutionalized as the core of the army's doctrine.